jackprice/globalflow/README.md

 ## Communication

-For ease of deployment across heterogeneous networks, GlobalFlow uses HTTP for all communication.
-Low-latency communication is achieved over websockets.
+For ease of deployment across heterogeneous networks, GlobalFlow uses HTTP for inter-region communication.
+Low-latency intra-region communication is over TCP and UDP.

 Globalflow is architected as a ring of rings.
 Each zone is a ring of nodes.
 Communication consistently flows in one direction.